 There are two potential outcomes.
 The Mongoose will bite the inland taipan to death without getting bitten.
 Otherwise, the mongoose will get bitten in the process of killing the snake, getting a short-lived victory.

 The chances of the inland taipan surviving a tussle with a mongoose, even with its powerful venom, seem somewhat low.

 Are you ready for more imaginary animal battles?
 We have you covered with the exciting features below!

 - Find Out Who Would Win in a Fight Between An Alligator vs Tiger – Learn the similarities and differences between the predatory behaviors, size, and more comparing these two powerful apex predators.

 - Mountain Lion vs Wolf: Who Would Win in a Fight? – What would happen if these two ferocious mammals went toe-to-toe?
 Click here to compare the bite force of these two beasts and see our prediction for who would come out on top.

-- Wolverine vs Bear: Who Would Win in a Fight? – These two dangerous predators lurk the Pacific Northwest.
-Read about how the differences in their senses, anatomy, and sheer power helped us choose a winner.
+- Wolverine vs Bear: Who Would Win in a Fight? – These two dangerous predators lurk in the Pacific Northwest.
+Read about how the differences in their senses, anatomy and sheer power helped us choose a winner.